apparentlyarhm/tpch-query-clone/README.md

 dont mind me bro

-1/6/25 [23:32] -- painfully learnt not to mess around with cmake/make binaries on windows, on WSL it just works out of the box. i was able to compile dbgen and generate sample data using
+1/6/25 [23:32] -- painfully learnt not to mess around with cmake/make binaries on windows, on WSL it just works out of the box (after installing `build-essentials` using apt). i was able to compile dbgen and generate sample data using
 ```bash
 ./dbgen -s 2
 ```